facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 # 2. Built in recovery options.
 There are often factory reset options which allow and administraytor password to be reset but this makes changes to the exhibit.
-1. Swann MAC address by-pass. with many older Swann systems the MAC address of the device is the master reset for the device.
+1. Swann MAC address by-pass. with many older Swann systems the MAC address of the device is the master password reset for the device.
+If you follow the fogot passowrd prompts it will state that it will send you an email (which it cant do as its disconnected on your bench).
+You will then be greeted by a screen to enter a password, if this is limited to Hex digits 0-F chances are the MAC address of the device is the master reset password.

-The MAC can be discoveed utilising SWANN'S own tools or utilising tools such as 'scan -a'
+The MAC can be discoveed utilising SWANN'S own tools or utilising tools such as netdiscover Plug your machine into the target device and utilise netdiscover.

+`netdiscover -p`
+-p for passive mode, will detect the device when it is plugged into your machine.

+Wireshark can also be utilsied for this task.

 2. Later SWANN systems require you to call them and provide a serial number
 3. SPD Tool app.
 Cheaper brands such as ZOSI have a QR code embedded onto them.
 This can be scanned with the "SPD Tool" app to provide a reset password.